Going into residential or nursing care when you own a property

 Because a DPA is a legal agreement, we apply a charge for the set-up costs to cover the work we need to do to put this in place.
 This includes the administration of managing the application process and the costs of our Legal Services Team to set up the agreement and register the legal charge.
 All property valuations completed during the application process and duration loan are payable by the person.

 We also charge an annual administration fee which is invoiced or added to the loan every six months and a redemption fee at the end of the agreement.
-The scheme is cost neutral to us, we only charge the actual costs associated with setting it up.
-These costs of setting up and maintaining the DPA are shown in our factsheet ‘Deferred Payment Agreement: Costs to consider and FAQ’.
+The scheme is cost neutral to us, we only charge the actual costs associated with setting it up and administering the loan.

 If you incur any costs outside our charges, such as solicitors fees, you will need to pay these yourself.